jamesonrader/AudioQR/README.md

-# XT Ultrasonic Fingerprints
+# XT Audio Beacons

-Use ultrasonic fingerprints to synchronize and relay data to mobile devices through speakers or a variety of broadcast media.
+Use XT Audio Beacons to synchronize and relay data to mobile devices through speakers or a variety of broadcast media.
 This data-over-audio method utilizes sound waves in a similar way to how Bluetooth employs electromagnetic waves, offering an alternative method of relaying data for both iOS and Android.

 ##### Advantages include: